jhussainGit/SmartEmailer/replit.md

 - ✅ Both language selectors default to English
 - ✅ Email examples showcase: 5 professional examples on landing page
 - ✅ Replit Auth authentication with admin support
-- ✅ User-specific draft saving and management
+- ✅ User-specific draft saving and management with enhanced features:
+  - Individual draft deletion
+  - Copy draft to clipboard
+  - Delete all drafts with confirmation dialog
+  - Export all drafts as formatted .txt file
 - ✅ Email history tracking with auto-save for authenticated users
 - ✅ Word count and reading time display for generated emails
 - ✅ Regenerate functionality for creating email variations